Home » Recipe » Cakes » Easy Pineapple Upside-Down Cake

 Pineapple Upside Down Cupcakes

-This recipe can be used to make cupcakes.
+This recipe can be used to make mini pineapple upside down cakes.
 You will need more pineapple though.

 For pineapple rings, they may need to be cut down in size so they fit into the bottom of the pan.
 I find using pineapple tidbits works better.